×

 2. Stone Fireplace

-We love a good fireplace, but something about a stone one just gives that extra flare to a room.
-There are tons of designs to choose from and stone also traps in heat for longer, allowing you can stay toasty.
+We love a good fireplace, but something about a stone one just gives that extra flair to a room.
+There are tons of designs to choose from and stone also traps heat for longer, allowing you can stay toasty.
 It’s the ultimate statement piece.

 3. Layered Lighting